 Occasionally, when unable to attend shows people have bought tickets for, they will call to get a refund and ‘return’ their tickets.

-These tickets can only be nabbed at the last minute, and only ever in person but may have a bit of a discount and the seats may be better than other options.
+These tickets can only be snatched up at the last minute and only in person at the theatre's box office.
+They may have a bit of a discount and the seats may be better than other options.

 View the matinee

 Evening shows are by far more expensive than daytime productions.

 Catch a matinee to save yourself loads of money – and also, the theatre tends to be less busy during the daytime.

 Weekends are the busiest time for London’s West End, as Friday and Saturday nights are the most popular time to go to see a show.

 Going during the week (Monday-Thursday) can sometimes get you nearly a full 50% less for your weekday ticket, instead of the weekend.

 London’s free daily morning newspaper, the Metro is available to pick up at every Underground station in town.

 With extensive listings of current shows running in the West End, the Metro occasionally publishes promo codes and advertises discounts you may not otherwise find anywhere else!